 That sounds expensive!
 Can I do it myself or get it for free?

 Sure!
+Lots of people do.
 Search on meta for “#howto forumName.”
-There you can find instructions for doing it yourself.
+There you can find instructions for doing it yourself; that is how I learned.
 If you are not a do-it-yourselfer, pay for a year of Business hosting from Discourse.org ($3600 at time of this writing) and they will do it for you in addition to hosting your site for a year!
-If you are moving from a common platform and have no complications or special needs either of those could be good options for you.
+If you are getting hosting from them, you should definitely check with them first to see if they will cover your migration.

 Another solution is to use crowdfunding to have your community pay for the move.
 It worked for BlenderArtists.